 John D. Young Memorial Fund

 Candidates for this award must be first-year full-time MPA or MPP students who have a 3.5 cumulative GPA or better.
 They must provide evidence of leadership ability and a sincere commitment to a career in public service.
-John D. Young's family established this scholarship in memory of a man who dedicated himself to outstanding public service during his 36-year career in government and a decade of service to the School of Public Affairs.
+John D. Young's family established this scholarship in memory of Dr. Young who dedicated himself to outstanding public service during his 36-year career in government and a decade of teaching and research in the School of Public Affairs.

 Paul Howard Clarke, Paul Ager Clarke & Isabella Ager Clark Endowed Scholarship

 This scholarship is awarded to graduate students who demonstrate academic merit in SPA and an interest in public service.
 It was established through a bequest from Isabella Ager Clarke to honor her late husband, Paul Howard Clarke, and son, Paul Ager Clarke.
 Each member of the Clarke family was a native of Washington, DC, and the Clarkes have been involved in public arenas for many years, so it was a natural choice for Mrs. Clarke to decide that a family scholarship to benefit students studying in the School of Public Affairs was a suitable memorial.

 Susan Dweck Scholarship

 This scholarship is awarded annually to a graduate student enrolled in the MPA program.
 The award was established by Susan Dweck, BA/CAS '65, MSHR/SPA '88.

 This scholarship provides financial support to incoming and continuing Key MPA students.
 Eligible students will meet the minimum GPA requirement and will demonstrate a passion for public service, leadership potential, and a commitment to apply classroom principles and techniques.
 Four scholarships are awarded in the fall for new Key students.